Atomic-Buy/Atomic-Buy/doc/design.md

-# Atomic Buy
+# Atom Buy: A Decentralized Framework for Trustless and Atomic Content Transactions on the Lightning Network

-Atom Buy: a decentralized paid content distribution framework that make the digital content purchase on the Lightning Network atomic and trustless.
-We propose a purchase scheme which make every digital content accoutable and every digital content purchase atomic and verifable using various cryptography primitives like ZKP.
-Then we using blockchain technology protect every purchase and detect the misbehavior.
+> **Abstract**: We introduce Atom Buy, a framework designed to facilitate trustless and atomic transactions for digital content purchases over the Lightning Network.
+Our proposed scheme ensures accountability for all digital content and enables each transaction to be atomic and verifiable through the application of cryptographic primitives such as Zero-Knowledge Proofs (ZKP).
+Furthermore, we leverage blockchain technology to safeguard each purchase and to monitor and address any instances of misconduct.

 ## Introduction